charleshsu168/batteryscripts/README.md

 TO USE IT
 ==============

-sudo python batterylog.py -o outputfilename.csv
+sudo python batterylog.py -o outputfilename

 usage: batterylog [-h] [-o OUTPUTFILE]